About the SACT data set

 NDRS provide an analytical function to produce a range of outputs using SACT data and make these available to key stakeholders.
 We share our outputs with the clinical community and seek feedback to ensure they align with clinical needs.

-Data collected is used to create several data tools, dashboards, and reports and have provided more detail below.
+Data collected is used to create several data tools, dashboards, and reports and we have provided more detail below.

 CancerStats2 report platform (NHS staff only)

-Please note, CancerStats2* is an additional tool available to NHS staff with an account.
-The CancerStats2* reporting platform (opens in a new window) gives registered users access to interactive SACT data reports.
+The CancerStats2 reporting platform (opens in a new window) gives registered users access to interactive SACT data reports.
 The portal does not provide identifiable data but it does have detailed local data.
-To ensure this data is secure it is only available through the NHS Health and Social Care Network (HSCN).
-Users must register on the homepage.

 Reviewing national SACT activity

-The public-facing SACT Activity dashboard is updated quarterly and presents SACT activity metrics relating to patients treated with SACT in England from January 2019 to the latest data available.
 The dashboard includes patient, regimen, new regimen, and drug administration counts.
 Counts can be viewed nationally, by cancer alliance, and by integrated care board and can be broken down by tumour group, age group, deprivation quintile, ethnicity, intent or treatment, and administration route.

-The CancerStats2* activity dashboard (opens in a new window) contains results at trust and cancer alliance level, alongside more detailed activity metrics for England.
+The CancerStats2 activity dashboard (opens in a new window) contains results at Trust and Cancer Alliance level, alongside more detailed activity metrics for England.

-Assessing the time to first treatment for new SACT drugs
+Assessing the 'Time To First Treatment' for new SACT drugs

-The SACT time to first treatment (TTFT) dashboard reports the time taken for patients to be treated with SACT drugs that have been approved for routine commissioning use in the NHS following NICE approval.
-The public-facing TTFT dashboard contains results at trust and cancer alliance level, alongside a summary measure for England.
+The SACT 'Time To First Treatment (TTFT) dashboard' reports the time taken for patients to be treated with SACT drugs that have been approved for routine commissioning use in the NHS following NICE approval.
+The public-facing TTFT dashboard contains results at Trust and Cancer Alliance level, alongside a summary measure for England.

 30-day mortality post-SACT analyses

-The public 30-day mortality post-SACT Case-Mix Adjusted Rates (CMAR) report includes patients diagnosed with cancer in England and treated with SACT.
-Each report focuses on a defined cancer type and treatment period and uses data submitted by NHS trusts in England through their monthly routine SACT data uploads.
-The CMAR reports use funnel plots and tables to show rates of deaths within 30 days of SACT treatment for NHS trusts in England.
+The public '30-day mortality post-SACT Case-Mix Adjusted Rates (CMAR) report, includes patients diagnosed with cancer in England and treated with SACT.
+Each report focuses on a defined cancer type and treatment period and uses data submitted by NHS Trusts in England through their monthly routine SACT data uploads.
+The CMAR reports use funnel plots and tables to show rates of deaths within 30 days of SACT treatment for NHS Trusts in England.

-We also provide a quarterly 30-day mortality post-SACT data feed to NHS trusts who request to receive the information.
-The Rapid Data Review provides each NHS trust with a list of patients who, according to the data we hold, have died within 30 days of receiving SACT during the previous quarter.
-This information can be used to support internal trust mortality reviews.
+We also provide a quarterly '30-day mortality post-SACT' data feed (to NHS Trusts who request to receive the information).
+The Rapid Data Review provides each NHS Trust with a list of patients who, according to the data we hold, have died within 30 days of receiving SACT during the previous quarter.
+This information can be used to support internal Trust mortality reviews.

 Accessing SACT data